tseets42/FGS_Denoising/README.md

 ## Get Dataset and Pretrained Models
 The dataset and pretrained models are available at: LINK

+Unzip the dataset and place the data and model folders at the lowest level of this repository.

 ## Training
 This repo includes code for our 3 baseline models, a model can be trained by running: